WallStreetMojo

 What is a Linear Regression?

-Linear regression is basically a statistical modeling technique which used to show the relationship between one dependent variable and one or more independent variable.
+Linear regression is a statistical modeling technique that shows the relationship between one dependent variable and one or more independent variables.
 It is one of the most common types of predictive analysis.
-This type of distribution forms in a line hence this is called linear regression.
-In this article, we will take the examples of Linear Regression Analysis in Excel.
+This type of distribution forms in a line called linear regression.
+This article will take examples of linear regression analysis in Excel.

-Click on File – Options (This will open Excel Options Pop up for you).
+Click on File – Options (This will open an Excel Options pop-up for you).

 Excel Column to Numbers example 4.4